mayan-edms/Mayan-EDMS/docs/topics/development.rst

 - __init__.py

-  - Generic initialization code (should be empty if possible)
+  - Should be empty if possible.
+No initialization code should be here, use the ready() method of the AppConfig class in the apps.py module.

 - api.py

   - File to hold functions that are meant to be used by external apps.
   - Interfaces meant to be used by other apps that are not models or classes.

+- apps.py

+  - Contains the AppConfig subclass as required by Django 1.7 and up.

 - classes.py